automorph-org/automorph/docs/Overview.md

 client.call[String]("hello")("n" -> 1)
 ```

-*Note*: Mundane parts of the code are omitted and can be found in the [full example](https://automorph.org/docs/Quickstart).
+*Note*: Imports, server setup and client setup is omitted and can be found in the [full example](https://automorph.org/docs/Quickstart).

 ### [API](https://automorph.org/api/automorph.html)